andreimatetic/assignments/week2/Andrei Matetic Unit 2 Homework.md

     - Malware using the phone as a pivot point into the corportate network

 2. Based on the above scenario, what is the preferred employee behavior?
-    - Unless an approved MDM (mobile device management) solution is installed, personal phones or tablets are not to be used to access
+    - Unless an approved MDM (mobile device management) solution is installed, personal phones or tablets are not to be used to access work email and applications.
+Alternatively, a corporate issued device may be used (configured with MDM and remote wipe).
+Corporate material, regardless of classification, is not to be shared across Slack (use an aprroved file sharing service).

 3. What methods would you use to measure how often employees are currently not behaving according to the preferred behavior?